AshMoseley/Stock-Prediction-App/README.md

 # Stock Prediction App

 This project is a Stock Prediction App built with Streamlit, yFinance, and TensorFlow.
-It allows users to explore stock financial data, visualize historical stock prices, compute moving averages, and train a machine learning model to predict stock prices.
+It allows users to explore stock financial data, visualise historical stock prices, compute moving averages, and train a machine learning model to predict stock prices.

 ## Features

 - **Explore Stocks**: View financial data and historical prices for selected stocks.
-- **Moving Averages**: Calculate and visualize moving averages for stock prices.
+- **Moving Averages**: Calculate and visualise moving averages for stock prices.
 - **Train LSTM Model**: Train an LSTM model to predict future stock prices.

 ## Installation